mnlcz/writeups/Writerside/topics/Bandit.md

 ## Room 13

-This room instead of giving the user a password, it gives a private SSH key, used to login to the next room.
+This room instead of giving the user a password, it gives a private SSH key, used to log in to the next room.
 Once logged in, the user has to search for the password in the path specified.

 - The user has a file `sshkey.private` that can be used with the command `ssh`.
 - After the login, the user has to search for the password, in order to be able to connect later without using the private key.